wilds/angular-schema-form-dynamic-select/README.md

     cd angular-schema-form-dynamic-select
     bower update

-..and open index.html in a browser.
+..and open index.html in a browser or serve using your favorite IDE.

 # Bugs, omissions, feature requests

 Please [report *all* issues you encounter](https://github.com/OptimalBPM/schema-form-dynamic-select/issues)

 If you suspect that there is a bug in angular-schema-form-dynamic-select that isn't reproducible in any of the examples,<br />
-please make a small example in plunkr or similar where you recreate the problem, it will make it easier to help you.
+please make a small example in plunkr or similar where you recreate the problem, it will make it easier to help you.<br />

 If something is difficult to understand, that is also an issue, please ask for clarification if the documentation is insufficient.